Instructor Dr. Terrell

 to computer courses at Albany Academies

+Hypertext is text which is not constrained to be linear.
 Hypertext is text which contains links to other texts.
-The term was coined by Ted Nelson around 1965 (see History ).
+The term was coined by Ted Nelson around 1965 (see History).

 Hypertext and HyperMedia are concepts, not products.